livepeer/verification-classifier/data-analysis/README.md

 This folder contains a Dockerfile to enable the interaction with the experiments and the necessary instructions.

 ## 1.- Build the image
-To build the image, we have to type the following in the same folder of the repo:
+To build the image, we have to run the following shell script that lies in the same folder of the repo:
 ```
-docker build -t epicjupiter:v1 .
+bash build_docker.sh
 ```

 This will create a image based on `jupyter/datascience-notebook` but adding the needed python dependencies.
 This image